hek14/symbol-overlay.nvim/README.md

 # Introduction
 This is a neovim plugin for highlighting symbols with overlays.
+Highlights will be updated automatically along with edits.
-It depends on the builtin [neovim-lspconfig](https://github.com/neovim/nvim-lspconfig) and [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)(optional).
+It depends on [neovim-lspconfig](https://github.com/neovim/nvim-lspconfig) and [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)(optional).

 # Usage
-This plugin only works in attached buffers by neovim-lspconfig and requires the server to support `textDocument/documentHighlight`
 ![](./demo.png)

 ## Toggle highlight under cursor